BofA Securities lifts MP Materials Corp. [MP] price estimate. Who else is bullish?

 MP Materials Corp.
-[NYSE: MP] slipped around -4.89 points on Wednesday, while shares priced at $45.51 at the close of the session, down -9.70%.
+[NYSE: MP] stock went on an upward path that rose over 3.60% on Wednesday, amounting to a one-week price increase of more than 8.64%.
 The company report on December 29, 2021 that MP Materials to Participate in Morgan Stanley’s 8th Annual Auto 2.0 Conference.

 MP Materials Corp.
 (NYSE: MP), the largest rare earth materials producer in the Western Hemisphere, today announced that a member of its executive management team is scheduled to participate in a virtual panel discussion at Morgan Stanley’s 8th Annual Auto 2.0 Conference on Wednesday, January 5, 2022, at 10:30 a.m.
 Eastern Time.